 A Single FUE Hair Transplant Session May Take Multiple Days

 Although FUT is still likely more effective for advanced balding patients, FUE practitioners are starting to perform large (3,000 – 5,000 graft) FUE procedures with high yield.
 However, while larger FUT sessions can be performed in one sitting, FUE "mega sessions" often require multiple days.
 FUE procedures exceeding 2000 grafts often require 2 to 3 days to complete, and this may inconvenience some patients.

 Though FUE is increasing in popularity, session size and yield, one significant disadvantage for many patients is the increased cost associated with the procedure.
-Although FUE costs have decreased significantly over the years, the graft prices still remain higher than strip surgery.
-While cost is variable, FUE costs typically range between $6 to $8 per graft.
+Although FUE hair transplant cost has decreased significantly over the years, the graft prices still remain higher than strip surgery.
+While cost is variable, FUE costs typically range from $6 to $8 per graft.
 While a direct comparison is difficult to obtain, FUT surgeries of similar size are generally almost half the cost.

 Grafts Extracted Outside the "Safe Zone"

 Although FUE allows physicians to extract grafts from a larger area of the donor region, it also allows for extraction from areas outside the "universal safe zone".
 These hairs may not be not be immune to the effects of genetic hair loss and may be lost over time.
 Specifically, grafts taken from the nape region of the neck or areas close to the scalp vertex may be susceptible to DHT and permanently shed if transplanted to the balding scalp.
 Physicians must be aware of this fact while extracting from a variety of regions in the donor scalp, and thoroughly warn FUE patients of the possibility of non-permanent grafts.